Faculty Affairs Directory

 Assistant Vice Provost for Faculty Affairs | aapathak@vcu.edu

-Archana A. Pathak is a diasporic scholar academically trained in intercultural communication and qualitative research methodologies.
-She currently serves as assistant vice provost for faculty affairs in the Office of the Provost.
-Her work centers on supporting faculty through faculty recognition and honorifics and professional development for faculty at all ranks.
+Archana A. Pathak’s work in Faculty Affairs centers on supporting faculty through recognition and honorifics and professional development for faculty at all ranks.
+Dr. Pathak is a diasporic scholar academically trained in intercultural communication and qualitative research methodologies.
 She is also faculty in the Department of Gender, Sexuality & Women's Studies, and affiliate faculty in the Department of African American Studies and the Media, Art & Text Interdisciplinary Doctoral Program.
 Her research focuses on elevating diverse voices in their complexity.
 She specifically focuses on the U.S. South Asian diaspora as well as higher education settings.

 Elaine Reeder, Ph.D.